The longer you search for product-market fit, the less likely you will find it.

 - run small, "lean" experiments that do not have much statistical power but nevertheless detect effects if they are large enough

-The conventional wisdom is that larger A/B test are better because they increase statistical significance of the experimental results, building confidence that seemingly positive results are, in fact, positive.
+The conventional wisdom is that larger A/B tests are better because they increase statistical significance of the experimental results, building confidence that seemingly positive results are, in fact, positive.

 It turns out, the optimal choice for how many users to assign to an experiment depends on the fat-tailedness of the distribution of potential returns, or what the researchers call, the "innovation value distribution":